 Rheumatoid arthritis is an autoimmune disease that causes pain, stiffness, swelling and loss of joint mobility, especially in the hands, feet, wrists, shoulders, elbows, hips and knees.
 Occasionally it can cause fatigue, fever and loss of appetite.
 These symptoms may be constant or come and go, with active periods (flares) and others of relative remission.

 About 40% of affected individuals have symptoms involving other systems such as the skin, eyes, lungs, kidneys, etc.

-Rheumatoid arthritis is the most debilitating of the rheumatic illnesses.
+Rheumatoid arthritis is the most disabling of the rheumatic diseases.

 Because it is a disease of unknown origin, there is no sure way to prevent rheumatoid arthritis, however, there are actions that could help to have a better management of the pathology such as:

 - Lead a healthy lifestyle, with moderate physical activity and healthy eating.

 - Avoid activities that require heavy physical efforts such as standing for long hours or avoiding bending the back and neck for hours at a time.